This is the journey the brothers take to the cabin. The journey is not included in the novel because that is written from Melina's point of view.

 “But her bringing other women to the house gives me an idea.
 I take on female PIs, I think they might have insight.
 Dad’s cranky as hell.
 He tells me I’m spending too much time and money, I’m neglecting the firm, all for a woman.
 I tell him I’m sorry, but he’d do the same if he lost his wife and daughter.
 He says, ‘Are you kidding?
 I’d be thrilled.
-I've got a daughter I've been trying to ignore for years.' " Jonathan shook his head.
+I've got a daughter I've been keeping away from for years.' " Jonathan shook his head.
 "Did you know we had a sister?
 I didn't know we had a sister."

 Bear grunted confusedly.

 “Mom never talks about Baby.
 Or Rose or Mina.
 She acts like they never existed.
 I’ve got a hole in my heart for my baby girl.
 She’s growing up without me, making smiles at a new Pop.
 And Rose…”

 “But I don’t blame Mom, I figure she misses them too.
 We sit at the table together, not eating, just wanting them back.
 Mom says Rose doesn’t have the strength for the long haul and I say, ‘I don’t care, I’ll be her strength.’
 Mom says it makes her sick, I’ve got no pride if I take Rose back.
 I say pride is the last thing I want, I want my wife and child.
 And then she says it.
 She says, ‘Why can’t you forget her?
 This is what comes of trying to bring second-class people into the Dare family.’”

 “Yeah, not kidding.
 She says, ‘You didn’t have to marry her.
 Your father has his share of bastards, but he has a high class wife.’
 I say, ‘If this is how a high class wife behaves, give me a low class one any day.’
 And I don’t go back.”